xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreProxy/README.md

 ## Pattern overview

-- The Proxy pattern provides a layer that may be used to add behaviour to a class.
+- The Proxy pattern provides a stand-in that controls access to another object.

-- Common uses include controlling access to a class, adding logging, or to add caching.
+- It is used in situations where you want to control access to a class without changing the class itself; or where the class is defined in a 3rd party library, and therefore can't be modified.

-- It is used in situations where you want to add behaviour to a class without changing the class itself.
+- Common uses include protection/authorization (protection proxy), lazy initialization (virtual proxy), remote access (remote proxy), and caching.

 ## Problem statement